-Three VETERAN’S DAY flash fictions about war – ancient, recent and omnipresent
+Three original VETERAN’S DAY flash fictions about war – ancient, recent and omnipresent

 NUMBER 21 RUE LE SUEUR